kartiken/Portfolio_2/README.md

 - This command is used to send committed data to the remote server.

 # git branch
-- This command is usgit ed to view all the active branches.
+- This command is used to view all the active branches.

 # git switch <branch name>
 - This command is used to switch to the desired branch.